Egyptian language: Egyptological pronunciation

 As a convention, Egyptologists make use of an "Egyptological pronunciation" in English: the consonants are given fixed values, and vowels are inserted according to essentially arbitrary rules.
 Two of these consonants known as alef and ayin are generally pronounced as the vowel //ɑː//.
 Yodh is pronounced //iː//, w //uː//.
 Between other consonants, //ɛ// is then inserted.
 Thus, for example, the Egyptian name Ramesses is most accurately transliterated as rꜥ-ms-sw ("Ra is the one who bore him") and pronounced as //rɑmɛssu//.

 In transcription, a, i, and u all represent consonants.
 For example, the name Tutankhamun (1341–1323 BC) was written in Egyptian as twt-ꜥnḫ-jmn ("living image of Amun").
 Experts have assigned generic sounds to these values as a matter of convenience, which is an artificial pronunciation and should not be mistaken for how Egyptian was ever pronounced at any time.
-So although twt-ꜥnḫ-ı͗mn is pronounced /tuːtənˈkɑːmən/ in modern Egyptological pronunciation, in his lifetime, it was likely to be pronounced something like */sem/, transliterable as təwā́təʾ-ʿā́nəkh-ʾamā́nəʾ.
+So although twt-ꜥnḫ-ı͗mn is pronounced /tuːtɑːnximɛn/ in modern Egyptological pronunciation, in his lifetime, it was likely to be pronounced something like */sem/, transliterable as *təwā́təʾ-ʿā́nəx-ʾamā́nəʾ.

 Writing systems

 Most surviving texts in the Egyptian language are written on stone in hieroglyphs.
 The native name for Egyptian hieroglyphic writing is zẖꜣ n mdw-nṯr ("writing of the gods' words").

 In antiquity, most texts were written on the quite perishable medium of papyrus though a few have survived that were written in hieratic and (later) demotic.
 There was also a form of cursive hieroglyphs, used for religious documents on papyrus, such as the Book of the Dead of the Twentieth Dynasty; it was simpler to write than the hieroglyphs in stone inscriptions, but it was not as cursive as hieratic and lacked the wide use of ligatures.
 Additionally, there was a variety of stone-cut hieratic, known as "lapidary hieratic".

 In the language's final stage of development, the Coptic alphabet replaced the older writing system.

 Hieroglyphs are employed in two ways in Egyptian texts: as ideograms to represent the idea depicted by the pictures and, more commonly, as phonograms to represent their phonetic value.

-As the phonetic realization of Egyptian cannot be known with certainty, Egyptologists use a system of transliteration to denote each sound that could be represented by a uniliteral hieroglyph.
+As the phonetic realization of Egyptian currently is not known with certainty, Egyptologists use a system of transliteration to denote each sound that could be represented by a uniliteral hieroglyph.

 Egyptian scholar Gamal Mokhtar noted that the inventory of hieroglyphic symbols derived from "fauna and flora used in the signs [which] are essentially African", reflecting the local wildlife of North Africa, the Levant and southern Mediterranean.
 In "regards to writing, we have seen that a purely Nilotic, hence [North] African origin not only is not excluded, but probably reflects the reality" that the geographical location of Egypt is, of course, in Africa.